Statistics-Friendly Confidentiality Protection for Establishment Data, with Applications to the QCEW: Background on the QCEW

 The QCEW is collected each quarter under a cooperative program between BLS and the State Employment Security Agencies.
 States collect the data from unemployment insurance (UI) administrative records which firms are legally obligated to submit quarterly.
 The primary unit of analysis is an \emph{establishment}, which is a single physical location where one predominant activity, classified by a single industry code, occurs \citep{sade2016}.
 Meanwhile, a \emph{firm} is a business made up of one or more establishments.
 All of the state-collected, administrative data, covering over 10~million establishments, are sent to the BLS \citep{blshandbook,cohen2006}.
 Since the UI data are collected for all U.S. workers covered by state unemployment insurance laws or by the Unemployment Compensation for Federal Employees program, they represent a virtual census of employment and wages, providing a complete overview of the national economic picture.

 BLS supplements the states' UI data collection by conducting an annual refiling survey to ensure each establishment is labeled under the correct industry code and further cleans the data.
-The data from each state are then sent back to the state along with BLS produced aggregated estimates protected by a disclosure limitation method. \textbf{Each state retains ownership over its own data under this arrangement.} Thus, there are \emph{54 different data curators/publishers} (50 states, the District of Columbia, Puerto Rico, Virgin Islands, and BLS), each covered by different laws and policies.
+The data from each state are then sent back to the state along with BLS produced aggregated estimates protected by a disclosure limitation method. \textbf{Each state retains ownership over its own data under this arrangement.} Thus, there are \emph{54 different data owners} (50 states, the District of Columbia, Puerto Rico, Virgin Islands, and BLS), each covered by different laws and policies.
+In addition to the data published by BLS, each data owner can separately publish statistics about their own parts of the data.
+Under the current cell suppression methodology, it is feasible that data published by BLS, when combined with a separate release produced by a state, could be used to undo protections for a different state.
+This is known as a \emph{composition attack} \cite{ganta}.
+Our motivation for studying a formal privacy alternative to cell suppression is motivated by this problem, since formal privacy methods for person-level data are known to resist composition attacks.

 \textbf{Data Schema:} Quarterly data about each establishment include (1) location (e.g., county and state), (2) total quarterly wages, (3) three monthly employment counts, (4) an ownership type (private, local government, etc.) and (5) a six-digit industry code known as the North American Industry Classification System (NAICS) code.
 The NAICS code \cite{naics} is hierarchically structured.
 For example, ``construction'' has the NAICS prefix 23, ``construction of buildings'' has the prefix 236 and the NAICS code for ``new multifamily housing construction'' is 236116. \textbf{The wages and employment data are considered {confidential} while the rest of the attributes (county, NAICS code, ownership type) are considered {public.}}